jfkw/obs-service-go_modules/README.md

 ### Q: Does `obs-service-go_modules` cache Go module downloads to save time and server resources?

-A: No. Running a Go proxy inside OBS could accomplish this, as well as provide protections against third-party service outages and upstream Go modules being removed by the author.
+A: No. Running a private [Go proxy](https://proxy.golang.org) inside OBS could accomplish this, as well as provide protections against third-party service outages and upstream Go modules being removed by the author.